4 Obscure Rules You Didn’t Know About Eating in Disney World

 Time Limits

-There’s one restaurant in Disney World that even has a time limit!
-Yes, you can only dine in here for a select amount of time and it’s because of the low amount of space inside the restaurant!
-Yep, we’re talking about Oga’s Cantina in Galaxy’s Edge.
+There are two restaurants in Disney World that have time limit!
+Yes, you can only dine at these restaurants for a select amount of time and it’s because of the low amount of space and high demand for these restaurants!
+First up is Oga’s Cantina in Galaxy’s Edge at Disney’s Hollywood Studios.

 Fuzzy Tauntaun at Oga’s Cantina